SEAN: Has anyone else run out of time to read things? You’d think I’d be reading MORE in a pandemic, but…

 ASH: My recent brief doesn’t truly do it justice, but I love this book.

-MELINDA: Ash is persuasive!
+MJ: Ash is persuasive!

 SEAN: No debuts for J-Novel Club, but a lot of new volumes of beloved series.
 We see Ascendance of a Bookworm 11, Bibliophile Princess 5, the 2nd manga volume of The Engagement of Marielle Clarac, Girls Kingdom 2, Infinite Dendrogram 14, the 5th manga volume of The Master of Ragnarok & Blesser of Einherjar, and Slayers 6.